wedusk101/NumericalAnalysis/MODULES.md

 customized and overridden depending on the use case.

 calcFiniteDifference - This method is used to calculate the finite difference table for the interpolation modules.
-Since the finite difference is basically the discrete analof of the derivative, this method could also be used for the calcDerivative method.
+Since the finite difference is basically the discrete analog of the derivative, this method could also be used for the calcDerivative method.

 Testing Modules